Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 The MPN module currently supports two MPN providers:

-* Apple's APNs for iOS
+* Apple&trade;  APNs for iOS, macOS, tvOS, watchOS and Safari
-* Google's FCM for Android
+* Google&trade; FCM for Android, Chrome and Firefox

 Depending on the target operating system of your app, you may need to configure the `apple_notifier_conf.xml` file under `conf/mpn/apple`, `google_notifier_conf.xml` under `conf/mpn/google`, or both.